email linkedin

 Politics: Recent Activities and Developments

 Austria is committed to carbon neutrality by 2040 — a goal that requires substantially increased decarbonization efforts across all energy sectors.
 Especially in the transport sector, a radical turnaround is needed to achieve this political target.
-For this reason, Austria has adopted a number of measures, such as a newly designed taxation system that imposes a price penalty on ecologically destructive activities.
-This system, enacted in 2021, introduces a CO2 pricing system with a continuously increasing price penalty, from EUR 30 (USD 32.
-4) per ton CO2 (2022) up to EUR 55 (USD 59.4) per ton CO2 (2025).
-Beginning in 2026, a European Union (EU)-wide CO2 emissions trading system will replace national fixed-price rates.
-In addition, a mandatory procurement of zero-emission vehicles by the public sector is taking effect.
-Other measures already in place are an increased Normverbrauchsabgabe (NoVA) tax and the “Right to Plug,” which alleviates previous approval hurdles for the installation of charging stations in multi-apartment buildings.
+For this reason, Austria has adopted a number of measures, including a taxation system that imposes a price penalty on ecologically destructive activities.
+Enacted in 2021 and described in the National Emissions Trading Act of 2022 (NEHG 2022), the system introduced continuously increasing price penalties for CO2e, ranging from EUR 30 (USD 32.4) per ton in 2022 to EUR 55 (USD 59.4) per ton in 2025.
+In 2022, the CO2 pricing scheme resulted in a price increase of 8.17 cents (including value added tax [VAT]) per litre of petrol (with blending) and 9.0 cents (including VAT) per litre of diesel (with blending).

-Austrian Integrated National Energy and Climate Plan (NECP)
+Austrian Integrated National Energy and Climate Plan

 The integrated National Energy and Climate Plan (NECP) is a planning and monitoring instrument of the EU and its member states.
-It is intended to contribute to improved coordination of European energy and climate policy and serves as the central instrument for implementing the EU’s renewable energy and energy efficiency targets for 2030.
+The NECP is intended to contribute to improved coordination of European energy and climate policy and serves as the central instrument for implementing the EU’s renewable energy and energy efficiency targets for 2030.
 For Austria, the current NECP includes measures to support an increase in the share of renewable energy sources in the transport sector.
-In Austria, the biogenic share in relation to the energy content of diesel is about 6.3%; for petrol, it is currently about 3.4%.
-Taxes such as the NoVA tax — in which a bonus/penalty system for CO2 emissions is levied when passenger cars are first placed on the domestic market (new car purchase or private import) — provide incentives to purchase vehicles with low CO2 emissions.
-Despite being obligated to provide an updated version of the NECP in 2023, no national commonly shared vision on the measures and timelines necessary has been reached to date, thus putting at risk the achievement of the national climate targets.
+In Austria, the biogenic energy share, in relation to the energy content of diesel, is about 6.3%; for petrol, it is currently about 3.4%.
+The NECP contains the national plan with a commonly shared vision, national targets and objectives, and policies and measures to ensure the achievement of the national climate targets.

 In July 2008, Austria introduced the NoVA tax for new vehicles.
+Such taxes — in which a bonus/penalty system for CO2 emissions is levied when passenger cars are first placed on the domestic market (new car purchase or private import) — provide incentives to purchase vehicles with low CO2 emissions.
 New cars that emit less than 87g of CO2/km are exempt from NoVA.
-Further reductions of 5g of CO2/km per year are planned until 2024.
-Each additional g results in a financial penalty of EUR 80 (USD 86.4) on the purchase price of a passenger vehicle.
+Further reductions of 5g of CO2/km per year are planned until 2025.
+Each additional gram/km per year results in a financial penalty of EUR 80 (USD 86.4) on the purchase price of a passenger vehicle.
 Pure biofuels are exempt from the mineral oil tax.
-Compressed natural gas (CNG) is exempt from the mineral oil tax as well, but it is subject to the lower natural gas tax.
+Compressed natural gas (CNG) is also exempt from the mineral oil tax, but it is subject to the lower natural gas tax.

 Advanced Motor Fuels Statistics